-- Student uses a cell phone to take a picture of a student using the bathroom at school and places it on the Internet.
+- Student uses a cell phone to take a picture of a student using the bathroom at school and shares it electronically.

-- Student spreads nasty rumors at school about another person, in conversation, in a note, or through e-mail or instant messaging.
+- Student spreads nasty rumors at school about another person, in conversation, in a note, or electronically.

 - Student repeatedly teases another person in a mean way, calling him/her inappropriate names, making fun of his/her appearance, or the way he/she talks, dresses, or acts.